 - 1. Participate in an introduction and overview to the course and the learners in live format and via recording. - 2.
-Examine the foundational elements of the history, evidence and practical applications for health educator role delineation (to include individual assessment). - 3.
-Compare the Areas of Responsibility in terms of competencies, and selected sub-competencies, along with the aligned roles, settings, examples and resources. - 4.
+Examine the foundational elements of the history, evidence and practical applications for health educator role delineation. - Compare the Areas of Responsibility in terms of competencies, and selected sub-competencies, along with the aligned roles, settings, examples and resources. - 4.
 Engage in application modalities with individual and group projects, examination preparation, employment opportunities, and futuring.